Areas of Expertise

 So, what are you waiting for?
 Fulfill your post-secondary potential with the mentorship and coaching you’ve always wanted!

 IMPORTANT: Want to share information and/or images from this resource on your own website, blog, article, etc.?
 Please ensure you reference content of any kind published by Youthfully Inc., in whole or in part, using the following statement: (1) Our Organization (Youthfully Inc.); (2) The title of our content/resource; and (3) the URL to our webpage where the content was originally posted.
-For example: “Sourced from: Youthfully Inc., “UBC Personal Profile: Examples, Question Samples, & Prep Tips”,’ https://youthfully.ca/ubc-personal-profile-questions-examples-and-tips.”
+For example: “Sourced from: Youthfully Inc., “UBC Personal Profile: Examples, Question Samples, & Prep Tips 2023/2024”,’ https://youthfully.com/ubc-personal-profile-questions-examples-and-tips.”
 Not doing so is an infringement of copyright and is illegal.
 We spend significant time developing resources for students, so please take a few seconds to ensure they are referenced properly.

 Disclaimer: While the information in this blog is considered to be true and correct at the date of publication, and although our team makes every attempt to ensure that the information is accurate and vetted by university staff, Youthfully is not in any way liable for the accuracy of any information printed and stored or in any way interpreted and used by a user.

-Youthfully is the world's most committed organization to youth coaching and undergraduate admissions support.
-We empower students to unlock their full post-secondary potential through a holistic coaching approach we call 'full student'.
+Youthfully is the world's most comprehensive admissions, career, and educational guidance platform.
+We empower students to unlock their full potential through a holistic, highly personalized coaching approach.